Cranberry Basil Dip combines cranberries, pomegranates, raspberries, and cream cheese, then becomes amazing with the addition of fresh basil.

 - Juice and zest from one large lemon

-- In the bowl of a stand mixer fitted with a whisk attachment, add the cream cheese and mix until smooth.
-Slowly add the whipping cream and mix on low until incorporated.
+- In the bowl of a stand mixer fitted with a whisk attachment, add 8 ounce softened cream cheese and mix until smooth.
+Slowly add 2 cups whipping cream and mix on low until incorporated.
 Don't worry if it's lumpy.
 Increase the speed to high and mix until cream mixture forms stiff peaks, about 2 minutes.

-- Decrease speed to medium and add sugar.
+- Decrease speed to medium and add ½ cup sugar.
 Continue to mix about 30 seconds.

-- Add raspberries, cranberries, pomegranate arils.
+- Add ½ cup raspberries, 1 cup cranberries, ½ cup pomegranate arils.
 Stir on low until pink in color throughout.